I am usually looking for good PhD students to work with. I usually don't accept Masters students except in extraordinary circumstances.

 Students already at RPI:

 Email me and come talk to me.
-However, unless you already have an extensive background in algorithms (more than just an introductory course), mathematics, game theory, or optimization, I highly suggest that you begin by taking my course "CSCI 4020 - Computer Algorithms" or "CSCI 6210 - Design and Analysis of Algorithms".
+However, unless you already have an extensive background in algorithms (more than just an introductory course), mathematics, game theory, or optimization, I highly suggest that you begin by taking my course "CSCI 4020 - Design and Analysis of Algorithms".
 After you see that you like these kinds of topics, and are good at them, please come talk to me.
 A good time would be about half-way through the semester.

 My research interests: